aidanpak/YoutubeAutomationProject/README.md

 Outline of Project
-- will need directories and python files...
+- will need directories...
-  - youtube api --> to get subscriber list
+  - youtube api -->
-    - connection to api
+    - connection to api file
-    - getting subscriber list
+    - getting subscriber list file
   - automation (every chrome login) --> every time login to website will run the script
   - webscraping --> to return all videos on page
     - locators